 I didn't need to ask who she was referring to.
 "Where is she?"

 "She's in Carlisle's office."

 What was she doing in there?
 "Is my father with her?"
 I asked confused, thinking, maybe he was trying to talk some sense into her.

-She shook her head.
+Rosalie shook her head.
 "Carlisle went out over an hour ago."

-I found Bella sitting in Carlisle's chair, behind the desk.
-Her legs were resting on the table, giving me a full view up her dress.
-She didn't seem to care who had come in the door and see her like that.
+I hurried towards the office, finding Bella sitting behind the desk.
+Her legs were propped up on the desktop, giving me a full view up her dress, but she didn't seem to care who could come in the door and see her like that.
 She had a glass of whiskey in one hand and a cig in the other.

-"Bella."
-I sighed disapprovingly.
+"Bella," I sighed, disapprovingly.
 "What are you doing?"

 "What does it look like?"
 She sneered.

 I stormed over to her and took the cig from her hand, stubbing it out on the paperweight.
-"If you want to smoke do it outside.
+"If you want to smoke, do it outside.
 Don't do it in my father's office."
 I went over to the window and pulled it open, hoping it would help take the stench of the smoke out of the room before he came back.

 When I turned back around, I saw she was refilling her glass.
 "Isn't it a little early for that?"
 I sighed.